rodrigocezar/carbon/SCHEMA.md

     coalesce(get_my_claim('parts_view')::boolean, false) = true
     AND (get_my_claim('role'::text)) = '"supplier"'::jsonb
     AND (
-      "supplierId" IN (
+      "partId" IN (
-          SELECT "supplierId" FROM "supplierAccount" WHERE id::uuid = auth.uid()
+        SELECT "partId" FROM "partSupplier" WHERE "supplierId" IN ( SELECT "supplierId" FROM "supplierAccount" WHERE id::uuid = auth.uid() )
       )
     )
   );